PricingBrew

 How Pricing Takes Credit for Mix Shifts

-In a recent live webinar for PricingBrew Journal subscribers, we explored the topic of customer and product mix.
+In one of our live webinars for PricingBrew Journal subscribers, we explored the topic of customer and product mix.

 For over an hour, we illustrated in detail how relatively small changes in mix can boost performance along multiple dimensions.
 We walked through the essential steps for getting proactive about managing mix, rather than just taking it as it comes.
 And, of course, we shared numerous tips, tricks, and even some “gotchas” practitioners will want to avoid.